Rosie Burgess: Biography

 Rosie Burgess was born on 6 January 1978, she was raised in Melbourne with an older brother.
 At the age of four, Burgess started playing piano.
 Her instrumentation includes electric violin, harmonica, ukulele, guitar, mandolin, and a makeshift drum kit.
 In 2004, she worked in Melbourne as a hip hop electronic artist, under the name Panika, and issued a five-track extended play, 2 for Breathing, in November of that year.
 Also in that year, she performed as DJ Phobic, mixing "underground Australian hip hop with her own trax".
 In June 2007, National radio station, Triple J's Zan Rowe named Panika's track "Bezerk" as her Catch of the Day and felt it was "a great tune, short and snappy with some tidy production" as an example of "Uke-hop?
-Yep, ukelele with hip-hop beats.
+Yep, ukulele with hip-hop beats.
 Very tidy stuff".
 As an acoustic folk singer-songwriter she issued, Viewed (Though a Little Distracted), in February 2005.

 Burgess' recordings and live performances have been met with critical praise.
 According to Soulshine's reviewer in 2006, her "quirky and original tunes are captivating audiences wherever she goes.
 Her high energy live shows and many live-to-air radio performances have secured her a growing fan base of acoustic blues & roots lovers around the globe".
 She signed with Fogsongs, a Sydney publishing group, and her album, Humble Pie, which appeared in May 2007 was distributed by MGM Distribution.
 Later that year, Groove Merchants' writer noted that by "Playing straight from the heart, Rosie keeps herself warm with her skillful rootsy guitar, harmonica and mandolin playing, singing up a storm everytime she takes the stage.
 Her music flows out of her whole body – at times edgy and intense, at times raw and beautiful, it is always original and gripping".

 In 2008, Burgess received a grant of $6000 from Arts, Victoria to undertake a tour of Western Australia including performing at the Nannup Festival in March.
 She has performed extensively in Australia and North America at festivals such as the Woodford Folk Festival, Musikfest, and California Worldfest.
 She has toured the United States and Canada.